Wed Nov 22 2023

 All of these values in the Manifesto are important but there’s a higher priority placed on those items on the left versus those items on the right.

-For convenience, I’ve numbered the 12 principles but on the website they are just listed without numbers.
+For convenience, I’ve numbered the 12 principles but on the Agile Manifesto Website they are just listed without numbers.

 The reality is that change is inevitable.
-Agile processes defer decisions, shorten development cycles and support just in time analysis of requests.
-This allows agile teams to change quickly and at low cost.
-That provides competitive advantage and is one of the keys to agile ways of working.
+Agile processes defer decisions, shorten development cycles, and support just-in-time analysis of requests.
+This allows agile teams to change quickly and at a low cost.
+That provides a competitive advantage and is one of the keys to agile ways of working.

-The third principles is to deliver working software frequently, from a couple of weeks for a couple of months with a preference to the shorter time scale.
+The third principle is to deliver working software frequently, from a couple of weeks to a couple of months with a preference for the shorter time scale.
 One of the main benefits of delivering frequently is to get feedback to make sure that you’re on the right track to make sure that you’re actually building a solution that the customers need.